Contrast Sensitivity Functions in Autoencoders: 2. Methods: Estimating Contrast Sensitivity in Autoencoders

 In Eq.~\ref{autoencoder} we do not made explicit the encoding and decoding operations, i.e. $\vect{x}$ and $\vect{y}$ are in the image space.
 In this work we will not make any assumption on the nature of the inner representation of the autoencoder.
 This is because the basic goal function in autoencoders (reconstruction error) is defined in the image domain, shared by input and response.
 Moreover, with the appropriate stimuli, the CSF characterization can be defined in this image domain.

-Following~\cite{Gomez18,Gomez20b} we focus on Convolutional Autoencoders trained to enhance blurred and noisy signals coming from natural scenes.
-In this context, given a clean image, $\vect{x}_c$, the input to the neural system would be a distorted version of the clean signal: $\vect{x} = H \cdot \vect{x}_c + \vect{n}$, where $H$ is blurring operator related to the optics of the eye and $\vect{n}$ is the noise associated to the response of the photodetectors.
-Both $H$ and $\vect{n}$ are unknown to the neural system.
+Following~\cite{Gomez18,Gomez20b} we focus on Convolutional Autoencoders.
+Below we will discuss and explore different computational goals, but, for now, lets consider that the parameters $\theta$ are trained to compensate the blur and noise introduced in the signal by image acquisition process.
+In this context, given a clean image, $\vect{x}_c$, the input to the neural system would be a distorted version: $\vect{x} = H \cdot \vect{x}_c + \vect{n}_r$, where $H$ is a blurring operator related to the optics of the eye and $\vect{n}_r$ is the noise associated to the response of the LMS photodetectors at the retina.
+Both $H$ and $\vect{n}_r$ are unknown to the neural system.
 The goal of the network at this early stage is inferring $\vect{x}_c$ from $\vect{x}$.
 Accurate models of LGN cells show that this may be one of the goals of the biological processing after retinal detection~\cite{MartinezNeuron14}.

-In the supervised learning setting of ANNs, the parameters $\theta$ of the network are selected so that the reconstruction error $\varepsilon = |\vect{x}_c - S(\vect{x},\theta)|_2$ is minimized over a set of training images~\cite{Goodfellow16}.
+In the supervised learning setting of ANNs, the parameters $\theta$ of the network are selected so that the average reconstruction error $\varepsilon = |\vect{x}_c - N_\theta(\vect{x})|_2$ is minimized over a set of training images~\cite{Goodfellow16}.
+In our case, we will refer to the average reconstruction error as $\varepsilon_{\textrm{LMS}}$ since the input signal is expressed in the LMS cone space~\cite{Stockman00}.
 Of course, supervised learning and parameter updates using backpropagation may not be biologically plausible~\cite{AgainstHinton}.
 However, our initial aim here is looking for statistical explanations of human frequency sensitivity and hence ANNs can be seen as convenient tools to optimize the selected goal.
 With this focus on the \emph{goal}, the specific learning algorithm is not as important as ensuring that the final network actually fulfills the goal.
 We will see that the situation may not be that simple because networks optimizing the same goal with equivalent performance may display \emph{human} or \emph{non-human} CSFs depending on their architecture.